The High Ankle Sprain: What’s New in Soft-Tissue Injuries

 At the mid-stage, new collagen production is required.
 Simple, deep massage mobilizes fluid from swollen tissues while stimulating the mechanical receptors on the surface of cells to release new collagen.
 While some techniques of massage are thousands of years old, new forms of tissue vibration include advances in electric massagers, ultrasound, and magnetic field tissue activation.
 While these may not traditionally be thought of as massage, they are all techniques for vibrating tissue and accelerating healing.
 And these techniques—as we learn which frequencies induce specific cellular responses—are being fine-tuned.

-At the local level, growth factors from platelets (PRP) and amniotic fluid are now being used to bathe the damaged tissue.
+At the local level, growth factors from platelets (PRP) and other sources are now being used to bathe the damaged tissue.
 These factors have a combined anti-inflammatory, antifibrotic (scarring), anabolic (cellular stimulation), and antimicrobial effect.
 They augment the body’s own vascular response to bring the products of self-repair cells to the damage.

 Almost all sports injuries at the pro level are now being treated with these injections.
 Meanwhile, medical science is advancing to select which injection is right for which injury—since clearing an injured ligament differs from treating damaged cartilage or an arthritic joint.

 Collagen maturation is the final part of the healing process.
-The injection of PRP and amniotic fluid introduce cytokines, which recruit our own stem cells to direct the healing response.
+The injection of PRP and growth-factor-rich fluids introduce cytokines, which activate our own stem cells to produce progenitor cells that direct the healing response.
 We are coming to understand that stem cells and their self-repair derivative cells are often the directors of the healing response.
 They convert local quiescent cells into active ones, optimizing the biochemical environments to set the stage for tissue healing.
 (As the body has billions of stem cells, injecting cytokines to recruit them makes more sense than injecting stem cells from an outside source.)

 We know that the mind also plays a critical role in tissue healing.
 An optimistic outlook, while willing the tissue to heal, actually makes a difference.
 This is most often achieved by hard sweat workouts while protecting the injury.
 These can include resting the leg while on a stationary bike, lifting weights while standing on one leg, core workouts, Pilates, and many other forms of clever exercises.
 Such training raises the heart rate, increases blood flow to the injury, and elevates endorphins, pheromones, testosterone, and adrenalin, all of which accelerate healing and improve the outlook.